Classes with a picture icon have images on the class detail page

 5131 Easy Cables Decoded

-Adding a cable instantly brings a new dimension to your project.
-Decoding the terms and reading the charts often leaves knitters uneasy about attempting them.
+Adding a cable instantly brings a new dimension to your project, but decoding the terms and reading the charts often leaves knitters uneasy about attempting them.
 Cables are simple once you uncover the mystery.
-In this class, we will try different types of cables, learn to interpret all those abbreviations, and read a chart.
+In this class, we will try different types of cables, learn to interpret all those abbreviations, and learn to read a chart.